Australia-European Union Free Trade Agreement fact sheet

 Why is the Australian Government pursuing a free trade agreement (FTA) with the European Union?

 Australia and the European Union (EU) are natural partners, with a shared commitment to the rule of law, global norms and free and open markets.
 A strong EU is vital to Australian interests in protecting and promoting a rules-based international order.
 We want an FTA with the EU to set the benchmark for what can be achieved between like-minded partners.

-An FTA with the EU has the potential to open up a market for Australian goods and services of almost 450 million people and a GDP of around $23 trillion.
-As a bloc, the EU was Australia's second largest two-way trading partner of goods and services in 2020, as well as our third largest export destination in 2021, fourth largest services export market in 2020 and second largest source of foreign investment in terms of total stocks in 2021.
+An FTA with the EU has the potential to open up a market for Australian goods and services of 446 million people and a nominal GDP of US$16.6 trillion in 2022.
+As a bloc, the EU was Australia's third largest two-way trading partner in 2021-2022, as well as our sixth largest export destination and third largest services export market.
+The EU was Australia’s second largest source of foreign investment in 2021.

 Australia and the EU enjoy a constructive and substantial bilateral relationship.
-The Australia-EU Framework Agreement, signed in 2017, will further elevate the bilateral relationship and provide a platform to strengthen cooperation.
+The Australia-EU Framework Agreement, which entered into force in 2022, will further elevate the bilateral relationship and provide a platform to strengthen cooperation.
 People-to-people links are deep.
-Over 1.5 million Europeans visited Australia in the year ending June 2019 and over 44,500 students from the EU studied in Australia in 2018.
+Pre-pandemic, over 1.5 million Europeans visited Australia in 2019.
+Over 6.5 million Australians claim ancestry from EU Member States.

 What are the potential benefits of an Australia-EU FTA?